Madhav-Engineer/Face-Recognition-and-Attendance-System/README.md

 ## Steps to Follow

 1. *Add Student Images:*
    - Ensure each student's image (in .jpg format) is added to the database, with the filename corresponding to the student's name.
+This database should be created by the user.

 2. *Running the Code:*
    - Open the main code in your preferred IDE and execute it.